Shades of white: Web colors

 Below is a chart showing the computer web color shades of white.
 An achromatic white is a white color in which the red, green, and blues codes are exactly equal.
 The web colors white and white smoke are achromatic colors.
 A chromatic shade of white is a white color in which the red, green, and blue codes are not exactly equal, but are close to each other, which is what makes it a shade of white.

 White

-White is a color, the perception of which is evoked by light that stimulates all three types of color sensitive cone cells in the human eye in equal amounts and with high brightness compared to the surroundings.
-A white visual stimulation will be void of hue and grayness.
-White is the lightest possible color.
+White in the sRGB color space and many other color gamuts, is based on the CIE standard illuminant D65.
+Its purpose is to emulate daylight during noon, to give a natural illumination.
+The perception of white is evoked when light is distributed along the spectrum roughly like a blackbody from 5800–6800K, and when such light has high brightness compared to the surroundings.
+A white visual stimulation will have negligible hue and grayness.

+Sunlight

+Sunlight is the color of sunlight as viewed from outer space, without any atmospheric effects.
+The calculated CIE 1931 xy chromaticity coordinates for the color of the Sun are approximately 0.3233 and 0.3326.
+With xy coordinates of 0.3230 and 03329, the sRGB color #FFF3EF is the one that gets the closest to these coordinates.

 Chalk white

 Chalk white is a tint of white resembling the chalk color.

 Ghost white

-The web color ghost white is a tint of white associated with what the 'creator' of the color imagined the hue of a ghost could be.
+The web color ghost white is a tint of white loosely inspired by traditional representations of ghosts.
 There is no evidence that this color name was in use before the X11 color names were formulated in 1987.